rluftw/huff/README.md

     * A global distance table that is updated everytime the user opens the app

 ## Copyright and License
-The Code released under the [MIT License](https://github.com/twbs/bootstrap/blob/master/LICENSE).
+The code released under the [MIT License](https://github.com/rluftw/huff/blob/master/license.txt).
 Credit has been provided to their respective owners in app.